seancorfield/logging4j2/README.md

 If you're passing functions between threads, you may need to use `bound-fn` or `bound-fn*` in order to convey the dynamic context into the new thread.

+> Note: `with-log-inherited` will inherit the entire MDC/NDC from the dynamic parent context, even if there are intervening calls to `with-log-context`, `with-log-tag`, or `with-log-uuid` in the child thread, that did not inherit the context.

 ## License

 Copyright © 2024 Sean Corfield.